 Statistics from ONET Online suggest that the salary (median to high) range for construction workers in North Carolina is from $9 to $18 per hour, $18,670 to $38,790 per year.

 What You Will Study

-The Building Construction Technology program at WPCC offers the following options for an Associate in Applied Science Degree, a Diploma, and two Certificate offerings:
+The Building Construction Technology program at WPCC offers the following options for an Associate in Applied Science Degree, a Diploma, and four Certificate offerings:

 Find Your Way at WPCC!